 “When you are ready…” the message began looping again.

 “SHUT UP!” he bellowed.

-His mind went through every number he’d put in.
-He was certain that was the right… He sighed heavily as realization set in.
+His mind went through every number he’d put into the system.
+It was all right, wasn’t it?Had it changed since the last time he got a replacement?
+HR would be the ones to do something like that to him… His mind raced until he finally realized what he was doing wrong.
 Name.
 Right… It took every fiber of his being to resist the urge to slam his fists against the door.
 Instead, biting his lip, he began entering the name the system wanted.

 “I see they still haven’t fixed this,” a shadow appeared beside him.

 Turning to face it, he jumped back in surprise, “Henley?!” he screamed.
 A very tall, lithe man with long blond hair done up in a messy bun wearing frameless glasses stood beside him as if materializing out of nowhere.

 “Error.
 More than one entity detected in chamber.
 Error.”